 Eastern Cape Sports, Recreation and Arts and Culture

-The mission is to promote a prosperous, united and peaceful Eastern Cape where the spiritual, intellectual and material upliftment of the people is fully realised through Sport, Recreation, Arts and Culture by: Increasing mass participation, accessing of facilities and resources, developing skills and excellence and preserving and conserving our cultural and natural heritage, thus ensuring the dignity of all citizens and thereby recostructing and developint our nation.
+The mission is to promote a prosperous, united and peaceful Eastern Cape where the spiritual, intellectual and material upliftment of the people is fully d through Sport, Recreation, Arts and Culture by: Increasing mass participation, accessing of facilities and resources, developing skills and excellence and preserving and conserving our cultural and natural heritage, thus ensuring the dignity of all citizens and thereby recostructing and developint our nation.